patrick-klien/Get_Clean_Data/codebook.md

 - test_data - variable that will be used to hold all data for test in one place.
   - Will column bind the data (test_x_data), then the activity (test_y_activity) and finally the subject (test_subject).

+- train_subject - variable used to hold the initial data read from file “subject_train.txt”.
+  - This variable is mostly a temporary variable - will be disregarded later on when the data is merged.
+  - This variable represents the subjects that took part in the experiment.
+- train_x_data - variable used to hold the initial data read from file “X_train.txt”.
+  - This variable is mostly a temporary variable - will be disregarded later on when the data is merged.
+  - This variable represents the actual data that was taken from the measurements of the activities.
+  - This variable will initially hold 561 columns, most of which will be discarded.
+- train_y_activity - variable used to hold the initial data read from file “y_train.txt”.
+  - This variable is mostly a temporary variable - will be disregarded later on when the data is merged.
+  - This variable represents the various activities that were performed by the subjects listed in the “subject_train.txt” file.
+  - This variable has 6 possible activities: walking, walking upstairs, walking downstairs, sitting, standing and laying.
+These activities were listed in the “activity_lables.txt” provided with the data.

+- train_data - variable that will be used to hold all data for test in one place.
+  - Will column bind the data (test_x_data), then the activity (test_y_activity) and finally the subject (test_subject).

 - feature_names - variable used to give names to the different measurements in the “data” variables.
   — Will be discarded later.